All Products

 // }

-Step 5: Test the function
+5. Test the function

-1. On the Function Details page, click the Code tab.
-Click the drop-down icon next to Test Function and select Configure Test Parameters.
+1. Create a mock event: On the Function Details page, click the Code tab.
+Click the drop-down arrow next to Test Function and select Configure Test Parameters.
+In the Event Template section, select Object Storage Service (OSS).
+A mock event is automatically generated.
+The format of this event is the same as that of a real OSS event.

-Example simulated OSS event
+OSS mock event example

 {